stake-ky/prometheus-grafana/README.md

     ```bash
     groups
     ```
-* Confirm both validator and watchtower containers are running
+* Confirm all the containers are running using below command
     ```bash
     docker-compose ps
     ```